brewinapps/ios-maven-plugin/README.md

 ## Last-Changes

-2016-08-26 - Release version 1.16.1: added xcodeVersion parameter to define path to Xcode installation<br />
+2016-08-26 - Release version 1.16.1: added xcodeVersion parameter to define path to Xcode installation, integrated xctests and ocunit2junit<br />
 2016-06-20 - Release version 1.16: added generic file replacement.<br />
 2016-06-08 - Fixed packaging with multiple executions (now it's possible, to build a appstore, testflight and enterprise release and upload them togther in one maven build process at the same time) - Release version 1.15.9<br />
 2016-06-01 - Release version 1.15.1<br />